tx-pts-dai/flux-diff-action/README.md

 This Github Action runs `flux diff kustomization` and outputs the result in the github action step summary.

 The command `flux diff kustomization` returns all the changes that will be applied at the next flux reconcile.
-The idea is to run this action when PRs are created having a preview of the differences with the currently deployed resources before merging into `main`.
+The idea is to run this action when PRs are created in order to have a preview of the planned changes against the currently deployed resources, before merging into the main branch.

 # Inputs: